How much do teachers get paid in the ?

 Teacher salaries don’t always tell the full story when comparing across states.
 A higher wage in one state might not stretch as far as a lower wage in another, depending on local prices.
 Adjusting for cost of living provides a clearer sense of purchasing power—how far a teacher’s wages go in each state.
 The figures below reflect these adjustments, using regional price parities from the Bureau of Economic Analysis.

-Washington state ranks highest for adjusted pay among elementary, middle, and high school teachers
+Washington state ranks highest for adjusted pay among elementary, middle school, high school teachers

-Median annual salary of teachers in the elementary and secondary education industry, not including special education or technical teachers, adjusted for cost of living (All US, 2024)
+Median annual salary of elementary and secondary school teachers, excluding teachers of students with disabilities and technical teachers, adjusted for cost of living (2024)

 Methodology